indexsupply/shovel/indexsupply.com/shovel/docs/index.md

     ]
     ```

+- **index** Array of an array of strings representing column names that should be used in creating a B-Tree index.
+Each column name in this array must be represented in the table's `columns` field.
+A column name may be suffixed with `ASC` or `DESC` to specify a sort order for the index.

-- **unique** List of strings representing column names that should be combined into a unique index.
-Each column name in this array must be represented in the integration's `columns` field.
+- **unique** Array of an array of strings representing column names that should be combined into a unique index.
+Each column name in this array must be represented in the table's `columns` field.

   The name of the index will be `u_` followed by the column names joined with an `_`.
 For example: `u_chain_id_block_num`